interplaynetary/free-association/src/lib/protocol/README.md

 3. The system can adapt to oscillations (Damping)

 **Then:**
-- Mathematically guaranteed: All needs converge to zero
+- Mathematically guaranteed: All needs are met through continuous optimal allocation
-- Timeline: Seconds to minutes (not years)
+- Response time: ~100-200ms per network change (instant adaptation)
 - Without: Money, prices, markets, property, or central planning

 ### What Gets Abolished